1991yuyang/ctpn/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;......

 ## 1.2 example of label file
-The format of each line of the gt_xxx.txt file is as follows:
+The format of each line of the gt_xxx.txt file is a bounding box of a text line, format is as follows:
 ```
 x1,y1,x2,y2,x3,y3,x4,y4,text_content
 ```